michaeladeboye/security-writeups/bandit/levels-01-10.md

 - Using `cd` to change to the inhere directory, then `ls -a` to list all the directory contents, then using the `cat` function to obtain the password

 **New to me:**
-- ls -A lists everything in the directory except `.` and `..`
+- `ls -A` lists everything in the directory except `.` and `..`
-- ls -a list everything in the directory
+- `ls -a` list everything in the directory

+## Level 5

+**Goal:** Get the password from the only human-readable file in the inhere directory and use it to log into bandit5

+**What worked:**
+- Using then `ls -A` to list the directory contents, then using `cat --` on every file until I found the one with the password

+**New to me:**
+- `reset` resets a terminal session
+-  a "human readable file" is a file that can be read by humans i.e. not binary data

+**Not fully understood**
+- What caused the terminal to mess up when I used the `cat` command on the files that weren't human readable
+- why when I entered `ls -h` it listed all the files as human readable